page type: pages/blog-post

 What is a Ketubah

-As you plan your wedding, you'll discover that the ketubah can be far more than a marriage document—it's a bridge between ancient wisdom and modern love, a work of art that will hang proudly your home for a long, long time.
+As you plan your wedding you may discover that the ketubah can be much more than a marriage document—it's a bridge between ancient wisdom and modern love, a work of art that will hang proudly your home for a long, long time.

-The ketubah, literally meaning "written document" in Hebrew, is a marriage contract that has been central to Jewish weddings for nearly two thousand years.
-At its heart, the ketubah represents protection, commitment, and the sanctity of partnership.
-This isn't merely paperwork; it's a declaration of love written in the language of responsibility and devotion.
+The ketubah, or "written document" in Hebrew, is a marriage contract that has been central to Jewish weddings for close to two thousand years.
+The ketubah represents protection, commitment, and the beauty of partnership.
+It is a declaration of love written in the language of responsibility and devotion.

-Jewish law requires that every groom provide a ketubah to his bride before their marriage ceremony.
-The traditional text, written in Aramaic, outlines the husband's obligations to his wife—to provide for her, honor her, and care for her throughout their lives together.
-Two witnesses sign this sacred document, making it legally binding under Jewish law.
-In many ways, the ketubah was revolutionary for its time, establishing women's rights and protections in an era when such considerations were rare.
+Jewish law requires that every groom write a ketubah for his bride before their marriage ceremony.
+The traditional text, written in Aramaic, outlines the husband's obligations to provide for his wife, to honor her and care for her throughout their lives together.
+Two witnesses sign this document, making it legally binding under Jewish law.
+The ketubah was revolutionary for its time in its establishment of protections for women.

-For centuries, ketubot (the plural of ketubah) remained simple, functional documents.
-But around a thousand years ago, something beautiful began to happen.
-In some Jewish communities, ketubot were adorned with magnificent artwork, transforming legal documents into treasured works of art.
-From the golden age of Spanish Jewry to the thriving communities of Italy, from the bustling markets of North Africa to the scholarly centers of Eastern Europe, each region eventually developed its own distinctive ketubah artistic tradition.
+Ketubot over the centuries have mostly been functional documents.
+But about a thousand years ago something beautiful began to happen.
+Sometimes, in some Jewish communities, ketubot were adorned with magnificent illumination, transforming legal documents into treasured artwork.
+Jews in Spain, Italy, North Africa, and Eastern Europe all eventually developed their own distinctive ketubah artistic traditions.

 Modern Ketubot: Honoring Tradition While Embracing Change